krzysztofengineer/openbsd/03-post-install.md

 permit :wheel
 ```

-This will allow user from `wheel` group to run commands as root.
+This will allow user from `wheel` group to run commands as root (your account should be in that group already).
 Now, you should be able to prepend `doas` to call root commands.
 Let's check it by installing `vim`:

 ```